 It is difficult to discern those who earn their living honestly from those who feed from ubiquitous redistribution.
 Some acquire wealth from marrying, inheriting, or coercive law suits.
 Blue-collar union laborers are paid much more than some of their college-educated peers.
 Teachers, soldiers, and government employees take their compensation through enormous benefits instead of large salaries; consequently, they take a king’s ransom of prosperity in tax avoidance on top of the unstated value of their benefits.
 Investors reap private gains with public losses due to bank bailouts and government expenditures that salvage their failures.
 No decent person would claim that a wealthy prostitute, thief, corrupt businessman, or drug dealer is successful in life.
 They steal their prosperity through illicit actions.

 Whether proper or illicit, all redistribution is essentially something-for-nothing.
-The measure of success is not necessarily prosperity, but a society that embraces the worst instincts of humanity easily confuses the two.
+The measure of success is not necessarily prosperity; and a society that embraces the worst instincts of humanity easily confuses the two.
 Wasteful activity is encouraged from ubiquitous redistribution, and the economy begins to eat itself alive.
 Legendary Austrian economist Ludwig von Mises called this subtle process destructionism: